 AMERICAN INTEGRITY STANDS READY TO ASSIST IMPACTED POLICYHOLDERS

-American Integrity Insurance is here to help our policyholders who have been affected by Hurricane Michael.
+American Integrity Insurance is here to help our policyholders who have been affected by Hurricane Dorian.
 Our thoughts are with all Floridians who were impacted by the storm.
 Your family’s safety and recovery is our highest priority.

 If you have experienced damage to your home, please contact us as soon as possible so that we can help you begin to get your life and home back in order.

 TO FILE A CLAIM

 BY PHONE OR ONLINE - For tropical storm or hurricane-related claims, please contact us as soon as possible at 844-MyAIIC1, or go to our Claims Portal to file a claim online and check the status of your claim.

 When filing a claim, please have the following information available:

 - Photos of the damages right after the loss